-You will be given notice when a decision is made that denies your request for services or reduces, suspends or terminates the services you already receive.
+You will be given notice when a decision is made that denies your request for services or reduces, suspends, or terminates the services you already receive.
 This notice is called an Adverse Benefit Determination.
 You have the right to file an appeal when you do not agree with such a decision.
 If you would like to ask for an appeal, you will have to do so within 60-calendar days from the date on the Adverse Benefits Determination.

-You may ask for a local appeal by contacting the LRE Customer Services Department at 800-897-3301 or your local CMHSP to request a local appeal.
+You may ask for a local appeal by contacting LRE's Customer Services Department at 800-897-3301 or your local CMHSP.